tebogomonamodi08/Mini-Project-GitHub-Profile-Analyzer/README.md

   - Name
   - Number of public repositories
   - List of latest repositories
-  - Total number of stars (bonus)
+  - Total number of stars
-  - Languages used (bonus)
+  - Languages used

-- Optional: Use a GitHub token for authenticated requests.
+  - Maybe: Use a GitHub token for authenticated requests.

 ## 🛠️ Tech Stack